 Arctic sea ice helps to regulate the climate by keeping it cool.
 As this sea ice melts, heat from the sun is absorbed by the oceans – instead of being reflected into space – contributing to warming oceans, water expansion and jet stream changes.
 Even small temperature changes in the Arctic can drastically effect weather all over the world.

 As more heat is absorbed by the oceans, it creates a “positive feedback loop” that essentially changes the atmosphere’s and ocean’s circulation.
-The salt content of ocean water changes when polar ice melts, because it doesn’t contain any salt.
+The salt content of ocean water, including arctic waters, changes when polar ice melts, because it doesn’t contain any salt.
 When glaciers melt in the ocean, the freshwater tends to stay on top because salt water is heavier.

 This affects ocean currents that normally move the warm water at the equator back to the arctic in a heat-and-salt-water process called t__hermohaline circulation.
 The completion of the cycle occurs when the colder water at depth begins to move south and then rises again at the equator as it warms.
 One well-known current that would be affected by this is the Gulf Stream.
 Changes in the Gulf Stream affects North America and Europe, and could lead to cooler weather over time and radical changes in some weather patterns in just weeks.
 While the Dennis Quaid movie, “The Day After Tomorrow” referenced this scenario, scientists feel it unlikely that rapid changes that result in a new ice age are unlikely, as the oceans don’t move heat and cold as quickly as the atmosphere does.